reymon359/how-to-live/advices/Most religions have great values/index.md

 Most religions have good things or are based in good values.
 Get the best from them.

 ## Quotes
+All major religious traditions carry basically the same message; that is love, compassion and forgiveness the important thing is they should be part of our daily lives.

+— Dalai Lama
 ## Resources

 ## Credits